grahampugh/erase-install/README.md

   sudo bash erase-install.sh --sameos
   ```

 * Run the script with argument `--os=10.14` to check for the installer which matches the specified macOS major version.
 This basically filters by version, and looks for the latest build matching the version.
 Useful during Golden Master periods.
+Note that for macOS 11+, `--os=11` is treated as the major version rather than `10.x`.

   ```
   sudo bash erase-install.sh --os=10.14